UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

                             JSON configuration file (see example/config.json)
     -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                            Output BIDS directory, Default: current directory (/home/sam/dcm2bids-tutorial/bids_project) --auto_extract_entities If set, it will automatically try to extract entity information [task, dir, echo] depending on the suffix and datatype.
-[False] --bids_validate       If set, once your conversion is done it will check if your output folder is BIDS valid.
+                            Output BIDS directory, Default: current directory (/home/sam/dcm2bids-tutorial/bids_project) --auto_extract_entities
+                            If set, it will automatically try to extract entityinformation [task, dir, echo] based on the suffix and dataType.
+[False]
+    --bids_validate         If set, once your conversion is done it will check if your output folder is BIDS valid.
 [False] bids-validator needs to be installed check: https://github.com/bids-standard/bids-validator#quickstart

     --forceDcm2niix       Overwrite previous temporary dcm2niix output if it exists --clobber             Overwrite output if it exists
     -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}